COVID-19 pandemic in Hong Kong: April 2021

 The Hong Kong Government announced on 1 April that arrangements were made for designated flights from the United Kingdom to Hong Kong, in view of the decline of confirmed cases there, and a new quarantine arrangements for arrivals from Australia, New Zealand and Singapore.

 A new batch of 300,000 BioNTech doses arrived in Hong Kong on 2 April and the Hong Kong Government will relaunch the programme on 5 April.

 On 2 April, beaches and swimming pools reopened after four months, but the number of swimmers was capped at 30% of the pool's capacity.

 On 3 April, one patient with chronic illness died 25 days after receiving the Sinovac vaccine.

 On 16 April, the Hong Kong & Macao Affairs Office of the People's Government of Guangdong Province announced that from 23 April, cross-boundary goods vehicle drivers who have received two vaccine doses for 14 days and received a message in the Yuekang Code system issued by Guangdong Province are not required to undergo a nucleic acid test once every day.

 On 17 April, more than 80 residents of Parkes Building in the Jordan area were quarantined after a 29-year-old Indian man there, was tested positive for a highly transmissible N501Y mutant strain, marking the first local case of the mutated variant.

 The Hong Kong government, on 19 April, banned flights from India, Pakistan, and the Philippines for 14 days starting 20 April, these three countries having been classified by the government as "extremely high risk" for the N501Y mutant.
 Polytechnic University's findings showed the 10 cases with the variant – officially known as B.1.617 – were all imported from India, with most arriving in Hong Kong early this month.

 Hong Kong's first local case of mutated strain, the South African variant (B.1.351 lineage), was confirmed on 22 April.
 The transmission was likely to have taken place at a quarantine hotel via door hooks used by staff to deliver meal boxes to guests.

 On 26 April, Hong Kong and Singapore announced that the long delayed travel bubble between the two cities will begin on 26 May.
 All travelling passengers departing from Hong Kong are required to be vaccinated.
 The Government also announced that starting 29 April, the Return2hk Scheme was extended from Guangdong and Macau to other Mainland provinces and municipalities.

 On 29 April.
 Hong Kong reported its first untraceable mutated COVID-19 case.
 A domestic helper from the Philippines caught the mutated strain of the coronavirus, N501Y, via an unknown local source.
-The government declared mandatory testing and vaccination for foreign domestic helpers, principally from the Philippines and Indonesia, after cases were discovered, but reversed the decision in May following criiticisms from labour organisations of discrimination.
+The government declared mandatory testing and vaccination for foreign domestic helpers, principally from the Philippines and Indonesia, after cases were discovered, but reversed the decision in May following crititicisms from labour organisations of discrimination.